Optimizing distortion riskmetrics with distributional uncertainty: Distortion riskmetrics with distributional uncertainty

 whenever the above integrals are finite; see Proposition \ref{co:finiteness} below for a sufficient condition.
 The function $h\in\mathcal H$ is called a \emph{distortion function}.
 Note that we allow $h$ to be non-monotone; if $h$ is increasing and $h(1)=1$, then $\rho_h$ is a distortion risk measure.
 The distortion riskmetric $\rho_h$ is convex if and only if $h$ is concave; see \cite{WWW19} for this and other properties of $\rho_h$.

 In this paper we consider the objective functional $\rho$ in \eqref{eq:opt} to be a distortion riskmetric $\rho_h$ for some $h\in \mathcal H$, as the class of distortion riskmetrics includes a large class of objective functionals of interest.
 Note that a general analysis of \eqref{eq:yproblem} also covers the infimum problem $ \inf_{F_Y\in \mathcal M} \rho_h(Y)$, since $-\rho_h=\rho_{-h}$ is again a distortion riskmetric.
 This illustrates an advantage of studying distortion riskmetrics over monotone ones, as our analysis unifies best- and worst-case risk evaluations.
-We note that best-case risk measures are also of practical importance.
-For instance, there may be some external requirements of what statistical models a risk analyst may use in a risk assessment procedure, and the analyst may choose to report the model representing the best-case values of a risk measure to minimize the risk level, as long as the model satisfies the external specifications.
+Best-case risk measures are also of practical importance.
+In particular, they may represent risk minimization problems through the second interpretation of \eqref{eq:yproblem}, where $\M$ represents a set of possible actions (see Section \ref{sec:example} for some examples).

 If $\rho_h$ is not convex, or equivalently, $h$ is not concave, optimization problems of the type \eqref{eq:yproblem} are often highly nontrivial.
-However, the optimization problem

-where $h^*$ is the smallest concave distortion function dominating $h$, is convex and can often be solved relatively easily either analytically or through numerical methods.
+However, the optimization problem of maximizing $ \rho_{h^*}(Y)$ over ${F_Y\in \mathcal M }$, where $h^*$ is the smallest concave distortion function dominating $h$, is convex and can often be solved relatively easily either analytically or through numerical methods.
 Clearly, since $\rho_{h^*}\ge \rho_h$, we have